gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

 made.
 If we do not have a representative sample, then our inferences are limited to the sampled subjects.

-(ref:tab2-1) Scope of inference summary.
+(ref:tab2-2) Scope of inference summary.

 \begin{table}

-\caption{(\#tab:Table2-1)(ref:tab2-1)}
+\caption{(\#tab:Table2-2)(ref:tab2-2)}
 \centering
 \begin{tabular}[t]{l|l|l}
 \hline
-**Random Sampling/Random Assignment** & **Random Assignment (RA) -- Yes (controlled experiment)** & **Random Assignment (RA) -- No (observational study)**\\
+Random Sampling/Random Assignment & Random Assignment (RA) -- Yes (controlled experiment) & Random Assignment (RA) -- No (observational study)\\
 \hline
 **Random Sampling (RS) -- Yes (or some method that results in a representative sample of population of interest)** & Because we have RS, we can generalize inferences to the population the RS was taken from.
-Because we have RA we can assume the groups were equivalent on all aspects except for the treatment and can establish causal inference. & Can generalize inference to population the RS was taken from but cannot establish causal inference (no RA - cannot isolate treatment variable as only difference among groups, could be confounding variables).\\
+Because we have RA we can assume the groups were equivalent on all aspects except for the treatment and can establish causal inference. & Can generalize inference to population the RS was taken from but cannot establish causal inference (no RA -- cannot isolate treatment variable as only difference among groups, could be confounding variables).\\
 \hline
-**Random Sampling (RS) -- No (usually a convenience sample)** & Cannot generalize inference to the population of interest because the sample was not random and could be biased - may not be "representative" of the population of interest.
-Can establish causal inference due to RA 	\&rarr; the inference from this type of study applies only to the sample. & Cannot generalize inference to the population of interest because the sample was not random and could be biased - may not be "representative" of the population of interest.
+**Random Sampling (RS) -- No (usually a convenience sample)** & Cannot generalize inference to the population of interest because the sample was not random and could be biased -- may not be "representative" of the population of interest.
+Can establish causal inference due to RA $\rightarrow$ the inference from this type of study applies only to the sample. & Cannot generalize inference to the population of interest because the sample was not random and could be biased -- may not be "representative" of the population of interest.
 Cannot establish causal inference due to lack of RA of the treatment.\\
 \hline
 \end{tabular}
 \end{table}